rse/asty/README.md

 Implementation Notice
 ---------------------

-Although ASTy is written in ECMAScript 6, it is transpiled to ECMAScript 5 and this way runs in really all(!) current (as of 2015) JavaScript environments, of course.
+Although ASTy is written in ECMAScript 2018, it is transpiled to older environments and this way runs in really all current (as of 2018) JavaScript environments, of course.

-Additionally, there are two transpilation results: first, there is `asty.browser.js` (plus `asty.browser.map`) for Browser environments.
+Additionally, there are two transpilation results: first, there is a compressed `asty.browser.js` for Browser environments.
+Second, there is an uncompressed `asty.node.js` for Node.js environments.
-This is a size-compressed variant but still with source-map for debugging.
-Second, there is `asty.node.js` for Node.js/IO.js environments.
-This is a variant without compression and no source-maps.

 License
 -------